Taking and Closing Deposits for Future Orders using Accounts

 7. TouchBistro notes the deposit.
 Tap OK.

-8. You’ll notice the account’s Remaining Balance is now a negative amount, indicating the deposit has been applied.
+8. You’ll notice the account’s Remaining Balance amount is green with a + sign to indicate the account has a positive balance.

 If the only customer we had for this business day was the City Hall customer placing a $100 deposit and we generated our end of day, we would see the pictured example.